Non-linear anomalous Edelstein response at altermagnetic interfaces: Altermagnetic Rashba model

-{\it Linear Edelstein responses --- } The linear EE is defined through $\expval{\sigma_j}=\chi_{ij}E_i$, where $E_i$ is the electric field along the direction $\hat{i}$ and $\chi_{ij}$ is the Edelstein susceptibility.
-The spin accumulation $\expval{\sigma_j}$ can be obtained in the Boltzmann framework as
+The linear EE is defined through $M_j=\chi_{ij}E_i$, where $E_i$ is the electric field along the direction $\hat{i}$ and $\chi_{ij}$ is the Edelstein susceptibility.
+The spin accumulation $M_j$ can be obtained in the Boltzmann framework as

 where we made $\mu$ explicit in the Dirac delta since we treat it as an external parameter, $\mu_b$ is the Bohr magneton, $\varepsilon_{\mathbf{k}}$ are the eigenvalues with band index $\nu=\pm$ that, for the Hamiltonian in Eq.~\eqref{eq:ham_altermagnets_rashba}, are given by